apache/nuttx/configs/samv71-xult/README.txt

     STATUS:
     2015-05-13:
-      - The demo functions and produces displays.
-I have two maXTouch Xplained Pro displays.
-One works perfectly, the other has some issues which I suspect are due to the ribbon cable connector with fits too snugly on one side.
+      - The demo functions and produces displays but is not yet very stable.

+      - I have two maXTouch  Xplained Pro displays.
+One works well, the other has some issues which I suspect are due to the ribbon cable connector with fits too snugly on one side.

         Here are the symptoms of the LCD that does not work.
 I attribute these problems with problems in the parallel interface due to a